lookit/lookit-docs/docs/source/contribute-github-issue.rst

 Using Github issues
 ==================================

-We use Github Issues to plan Lookit development.
+We use Github Issues to plan CHS development.
 This is a central tool where we keep information about known bugs, planned new features, and what's going to be addressed when.

 .. image:: _static/img/tutorial/issues_tab.png
     :alt: See all issues on GitHub

-If you report a problem or mention an idea you have to improve Lookit through some other channel, we will probably ask that you make a Github issue so we can keep track of your idea and get feedback from any other researchers affected.
+If you report a problem or mention an idea you have to improve CHS through some other channel, we will probably ask that you make a Github issue so we can keep track of your idea and get feedback from any other researchers affected.

 To request a feature or report a bug, first search the existing issues to see if your idea is already there.